Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/assistant/animation_handling.md

 Files in the `anims` directory will overwrite matching files in the `sprites` directory.

-Do not work directly on a spritesheet if you have a matching aseprite file in `anims`.
+Do not work directly on a spritesheet if you have a matching Aseprite file in `anims`.

 :::

-Note that the Assistant currently lives inside the GMEdit or VSCode plugin.
-It will only see your aseprite file changes if the project is open in the editor with the plugin.
+Note that the Assistant lives inside the GMEdit or VSCode plugin.
+It will only see your Aseprite file changes if the project is open in the editor with the plugin.

 ## Tag Integration